-Our only hope is to be filled with the good news of the Gospel if we are to overflow with fruit of the Spirit.
+Our only hope is to be filled with the good news of the Gospel if we are to overflow with the fruit of the Spirit.

-So, as we begin this school year, are you focusing on the methods and procedures that will get your children to obey? or will you consider Luke 6:45 as it effects YOUR heart as a parent?
+So, as we begin this school year, are you focusing on the methods and procedures that will get your children to obey? or will you consider Luke 6:45 as it affects YOUR heart as a parent?

 This school year will not be measured by how many facts and figures your child learns.
 It will not be measured by their grades, your teacher’s comments, or even how obedient your children are.
 It won’t be measured by how clean your house is or how early you complete all your coursework.
 Friends...none of those things will be the measure of your worth as a parent because the Lord looks on the heart:

 But the Lord said to Samuel, “Do not look on his appearance or on the height of his stature, because I have rejected him.
 For the Lord sees not as man sees: man looks on the outward appearance, but the Lord looks on the heart.” -1 Samuel 16:7

 In those times of discouragement and pressure this year, resist the temptation to pity yourself or offer a stone when your children ask for bread.
 Instead, go to our great God for the filling up to do this GREAT task.
 Be filled up by, with, and through him, that you may be poured out FOR Him.
 He will enable you to do all that he has called you to.

 Sign up below to join our subscriber list for the inside scoop on all the GraceLaced happenings and to receive 10% off your next order!